hudsonrio/hudsonrio.github.io/_posts/2016-7-22-Why Data Science?.md

 ---
 layout: post
-title: What is 'Data Science'?
-Why would a Political Science grad start coding?
+title: Why would a Political Science graduate start coding?
 ---
-## My road to Data Science
+> My road to Data Science

 Around a year ago, I was working in Operations at a startup called [Mighty](https://mighty.com/) (you might still see my face on their website).
 After working my way through the ranks in sales, I got the chance to work on our operational processes to rehaul, refine and document our standard operating procedure.
 My primary asset, I realized, in figuring out how to best achieve this goal was company **data**.

 I hacked my way using google spreadsheets, periscope.io (and some basic ability to query our postgreSQL database), to contribute to our 'innovation pipeline': a list of prioritized hypotheses, a process for vetting methodology, and a systematic approach to documenting learnings.